doom-neovim/doom-nvim/docs/modules.md

 ### 7. Adding and lazyloading a plugin

-Plugins are added using the `module.uses` field and are configured using the `module.configs` field.
+Plugins are added using the `module.packages` field and are configured using the `module.configs` field.
 We use the repository name as a key to connect the plugin to its config function.
-The API for `module.uses` is passed to Packer nvim's use function.
+The API for `module.packages` is passed to Packer nvim's use function.
 [DOCS](https://github.com/wbthomason/packer.nvim#specifying-plugins)

 In this example I will add [nui.nvim](https://github.com/MunifTanjim/nui.nvim) to display the results in a popup when the user uses the `CountPrint` command.